azure-tf/terraform-azurerm-caf-agw/README.md

 This module creates an Application Gateway with multiple application configurations

-    * 1 to many application seetings
+    * 1 to many application settings

 Reference the module to a specific version (recommended):